Leading the way in our pursuit of excellence in philanthropy

 Vice President, Strategic Partnerships

-Joanne joined the Foundation in late 2014 and helped to establish its Strategic Partnerships department.
+Joanne joined the Foundation in 2014 and helped to establish the Strategic Partnerships team, which provides the vital conduit that translates the Hospital and Research Institute’s boldest ambitions into opportunities for philanthropic realization.

-Joanne and her team work closely with key clinical, research and operations leadership and partners at BC Children’s Hospital and its Research Institute to understand the areas or initiatives where philanthropy can play a role and are responsible for creating fundraising opportunities and proposals that inspire support.
-They also monitor donor-funded initiatives to ensure impeccable donor accountability and stewardship.
+Joanne and her team work closely with world-leading clinical, research and operations leadership and partners at BC Children’s to understand the areas or initiatives where philanthropy can play a role and are responsible for creating fundraising opportunities that inspire support and mobilization in transforming children’s health.
+They also monitor donor-funded initiatives to ensure impeccable donor accountability and stewardship that foster long-term committed partnerships.

-Prior to joining BC Children’s Hospital Foundation, Joanne spent eight years with VGH & UBC Hospital Foundation where she was the Director of Strategic Partnerships & Projects.
+Joanne has more than 25 years of experience in the not-for-profit sector.
+Prior to joining BC Children’s Hospital Foundation, she spent eight years with VGH & UBC Hospital Foundation where she was the director of strategic partnerships & projects.
+Joanne finds joy in long trail walks with her dog, global travel adventures and annual jaunts to Salt Spring Island.

-“The incredible work that is done each and every day by the dedicated medical experts at the Hospital and Research Institute is truly inspiring.
-It is a privilege to help bring their vision to life through the impact of philanthropy.”
+“The incredible work that is done each and every day to advance and transform child health by the dedicated experts at the Hospital and Research Institute is truly inspiring.
+It is a privilege to help bring their vision to life through the generosity of donors and see the incredible impact on the lives of children and families today and for generations to come.”

 One